dCache/dcache-book2/rf-glossary.md

 file level
 -----------
-    In Chimera, each file can have up to eight independent contents; these file-contents, called levels, may be accessed independently. dCache will store some file metadata in levels 1 and 2, but dCache will not store any file data in Chimera.
+    In [Chimera](#chimera), each file can have up to eight independent contents; these file-contents, called levels, may be accessed independently. dCache will store some file metadata in levels 1 and 2, but dCache will not store any file data in Chimera.

 directory tag
 --------------
-    Chimera includes the concept of tags.
+    [Chimera](#chimera) includes the concept of tags.
 A tag is a keyword-value pair associated with a directory.
 Subdirectories inherit tags from their parent directory.
 New values may be assigned, but tags cannot be removed.
-The dot command .(tag)(<foo>) may be used to read or write tag <foo>’s value.
+The [dot command](#dot-command) .(tag)(<foo>) may be used to read or write tag <foo>’s value.
 The dot command .(tags)() may be read for a list of all tags in that file’s subdirectory.

-    More details on directory tags are given in the section called “Directory Tags”.
+    More details on directory tags are given in [the section called “Directory Tags”](config-chimera.md#directory-tags).

 dot command
 ------------
-    To configure and access some of the special features of the Chimera namespace, special files may be read, written to or created.
+    To configure and access some of the special features of the [Chimera namespace](#chimera) , special files may be read, written to or created.
 These files all start with a dot (or period) and have one or more parameters after.
-Each parameter is contained within a set of parentheses; for example, the file .(tag)(<foo>) is the Chimera dot command for reading or writing the <foo> directory tag value.
+Each parameter is contained within a set of parentheses; for example, the file .(tag)(<foo>) is the Chimera dot command for reading or writing the <foo> [directory tag](#) value.

     Care must be taken when accessing a dot command from a shell.
 Shells will often expand parentheses so the filename must be protected against this; for example, by quoting the filename or by escaping the parentheses.